Thursday, October 27, 2011

 Scrambled Eggs

-I had a favorite aunt, I have made no secret about that.
+I had a favorite aunt; I have made no secret about that.
 She lived a couple of hours away from our house in the same small town as my grandparents and several other relatives.
 I loved going to visit her.
-As I have mentioned before she made me feel special, and every little girl needs to feel special--especially by an aunt.
+As I have mentioned before, she made me feel special, and every little girl needs to feel special — especially from an aunt.

-After I married and had children of my own it was important for me to let them experience a little bit of my life with my aunt and cousins.
-My husband and I would load them up in our car and drive to my aunt's house and spend the weekend.
-We would all hang out by her pool and swim, we would bar-b-que and eat and have the best time.
-My kids loved it, and once in a while, they would even get to camp out in tents in her big back yard.
-Sometime around midnight when the adults were all talked out we'd carry them into bed.
-They always wondered the next morning how they had gotten there.
+After I married and had children of my own, it was important for me to let them experience a little bit of my life with my aunt and cousins.
+My husband and I would load them up in our car, drive to my aunt's house, and spend the weekend.
+We would all hang out by her pool and swim, barbecue, eat, and have the best time.
+My kids loved it, and once in a while, they would even get to camp out in tents in her big backyard.
+Sometime around midnight, when the adults were all talked out, we'd carry them into bed.
+The next morning, they always wondered how they had gotten there.

-This morning while scrambling eggs I was reminded of one of those times with my aunt.
+This morning, while scrambling eggs, I was reminded of one of those times with my aunt.
 She and I were in the kitchen making breakfast--there were a ton of us there that weekend.
-Maybe it was even a holiday weekend--the 4th of July or something--I was in charge of the eggs which sparked a debate among the aunts--how to scramble an egg the correct way.
-Me, being a wannabe chef had the right way all figured out, but the aunts, having had some experience with eggs tucked under their belts all had a different way--many different ways.
+Maybe it was even a holiday weekend--the 4th of July or something--I was in charge of the eggs, which sparked a debate among the aunts--how to scramble an egg the correct way.
+I, being a wannabe chef, had the right way all figured out, but the aunts, having had some experience with eggs tucked under their belts, all had a different way--many different ways.
 All of us had a great time that morning discussing eggs and the many differing ways to cook them.
 I don't think we ever came to a conclusion, but we sure had fun.

-Memory queues--I have them often--the more so as I age.
+Memory queues — I have them often — the more so as I age.
 I can be doing something as simple as scrambling an egg and think of my aunt.
-I can see a little girls pair of tennis shoes and think of my niece, I can see a young man's smile and think of my nephew, or I can look in the mirror and think of my grandmother.
+I can see a little girl's pair of tennis shoes and think of my niece, I can see a young man's smile and think of my nephew, or I can look in the mirror and think of my grandmother.
 I am thankful for the ability to remember the past.
 It's very important to me.
 However, I wonder, what will be remembered about me?
-What will my niece and nephew remember or my own children and grandchildren?
+What will my niece and nephews remember, or my own children and grandchildren?
 What will their memory queues be?
 What will spark a memory for them?

-It seems that my greatest memories are of those that have passed away, and of those that have meant the most to me.
+It seems that my greatest memories are of those who have passed away and of those who have meant the most to me.
 My memories seem to consist of the ones I have loved deeply and miss greatly.
 I guess that's how it's supposed to be.
 Maybe that's why God allows us to keep those memories.
-Especially the memories that are so sweet, pure and simple--like scrambled eggs.
+Especially the memories that are so sweet, pure, and simple--like scrambled eggs.

 Monday, October 3, 2011